Scalable Neural Symbolic Regression using Control Variables: Proposed Method

-To improve the accuracy and scalability for multi-variable SR, we propose a novel neural symbolic regression with control variables (SRCV) to decompose it into a set of single-variable SR problems.
+To improve the accuracy and scalability for multi-variable SR, we propose a scalable neural symbolic regression model to decompose it into a set of single-variable SR problems.
 The key idea is to learn a data generator from observed data using DNNs, and then use it to generate data samples by manipulating an independent variable each time.
 After that, we estimate the symbolic equation of the current variable based on its generated samples and then combine the discovered equations by adding variables one by one.
-Fig.~\ref{fig:framework} shows the overall framework of the proposed SRCV, which consists of three main parts: i) data generator with DNNs; ii) data generation via control variables; iii) single-variable symbolic regression (SR).
+Fig.~\ref{fig:framework} shows the overall framework of the proposed ScaleSR, which consists of three main parts: i) data generator with DNNs; ii) data generation via control variables; iii) single-variable symbolic regression (SR).
 Below, we will describe these three components in detail.

 \textbf{Data Generator with DNNs}.
 In many real-world applications, we only obtain the data samples from multiple input variables, rather than from a single control variable.
 In order to control data generation for a single variable, we first need to learn a data generator using deep neural networks (DNNs).
 After learning the mapping function between the input and output, $f(x_1,x_2,\dots,x_d)$, we can manipulate the input variables to generate different data samples as needed.
 For instance, we can vary variable $x_1$ while keeping the other variables fixed to generate data for $x_1$, i.e., $f_{x_2,\dots,x_d}(x_1)$.